-As at 31 March 2012, the Group had 41 employees (2011: 41).
+As at 31 March 2013, the Group had 41 employees (2012: 41).
 The remuneration of employees was determined with reference to statutory minimum wages, market terms and the performance, qualification and experience of individual employees.
 The Group provides mandatory provident fund and insurance scheme to the employees.
 Share option scheme and incentive schemes are adopted to encourage personal commitment of employees.

-The board (the "Board") of the directors (the "Directors") of the Company herein present their report and the audited financial statements of the Company and the Group for the year ended 31 March 2012.
+The directors (the "Directors") of the Company herein present their report and the audited financial statements of the Company and the Group for the year ended 31 March 2013.